rajeshjnu2006/ScholarlyImpactAnalysis/README.md

 * Start with single mode to save credits, then refine.
 * For full analysis of your entire profile, run full mode then refine.
+* Compare Level 1 and Level 2 results to balance false accepts and false rejects.
 * Add Lens token if patent enrichment is required.

 ---